 When it comes to Splitbeaches, the best choice is Bačvice, a shallow sandy beach with small pebbles.
 It’s an ideal place for families, but it’s also known as a buzzing social hub.

 Uvala Dubovica and Grebišce are popular ones among Hvar beaches.
 Uvala Dubovica is a broad pebbly shore near the historic mansion.
-The place is family-friendly and attracts fewer crowd due to the fact that the parking area is small and accommodates few cars.
+The place is family-friendly and attracts fewer crowds due to the fact that the parking area is small and accommodates few cars.

 Grebisce is also a sandy beach located 4 km east of Jelsa town.
 People come here for smooth paddling, as the beach itself is very narrow and has almost no shade.

-Brač island’s Zlatni Rat is another great beach of Croatia.
+Brač island’s Zlatni Rat is another great beach in Croatia.
 The shape of the shore will remind you of a tongue that extends into a turquoise sea.
 The name translates as Golden Cape and serves as a picture-perfect spot of Dalmatian beaches.

 It’s one of the most frequently pictured coast in various guidebooks and brochures about the country.
 Despite the crowds, this pebbly land remains a fascinating destination with its clear, not deep water and marine views.